diazrenata/ldats2020/overview.md

 However, I would not have done it this way if not for the string of issues discussed above.
 It’s unconventional\!
 See below for sample results.

+## Detail on LDAs and crossvalidation

+**I’d really appreciate technical perspectives on this, too\!**

+I believe we have to do the training/test split on the LDA proportions after they are fit (instead of on the data before it goes into the LDA).
+This raises concerns re: data leakage, but I think it’s justified and I don’t think we’re seeing evidence of a problem there.

+If you fit two LDAs to two different datasets, even with the same seed, you can end up with very different topics and topic proportions.
+It’s impossible to re-combine them into one LDA for the whole timeseries.
+Nor is the LDA you get from fitting to the whole, unsubsetted, data really reflective of the LDAs you got from every subset.
+This renders the crossvalidation nonsensical.

+Fitting the LDA first, and then subsetting, in principle results in some data leakage.
+However, I think this would manifest as overfitting in the LDA/sneaking around the crossvalidation.
+I’m not finding an obvious issue with high `k` anymore.
+And, selecting `k` perfectly is less important now than in the original formulation.

+This is also always going to be a problem with LDA + crossvalidation.

 # Sample results